-Students can earn high school credit in a variety of ways beyond traditional classroom instruction.
-The Earning Credit page explains options to:
+Students may earn high school credit in a variety of ways beyond traditional classroom instruction.
+This page outlines options to:

-- Earn credit independently through testing or self-paced courses, and
+Earn credit through examination or self-paced coursework, and

-- Take courses on a Pass/Fail basis when appropriate.
+Take certain courses on a Pass/Fail basis when appropriate.

-These pathways provide flexibility for students to stay on track for graduation, accelerate learning, or complete courses at their own pace.
+These pathways provide flexibility for students to stay on track for graduation, accelerate learning, or complete coursework at an individualized pace.

 Credit by Exam (CBE) allows students in grades 6–12 to earn course credit by demonstrating mastery of course content through an approved examination.
 CBE may be used for course acceleration, credit validation, or, in some cases, credit recovery.
 Austin ISD uses Texas Education Agency (TEA) approved examinations provided by the University of Texas and Texas Tech University.

-Students who have not received prior instruction in a course may take a CBE to earn credit for the course if they demonstrate mastery.
+Students who have not received prior instruction in a course may take a CBE to earn credit if they demonstrate mastery.

-- Score 3 or higher on an AP exam, or
+- Score 3 or higher on an AP exam

-- Score a 50 or higher on a CLEP exam.
+- Score 50 or higher on a CLEP exam

 Additional Guidelines: